- Which version of Windows Phone do I have?

 - Feature and service availability

-Restoring a backup to your phone
+Restore a backup to my phone

 When you update your phone using the Zune software on your primary computer, we automatically back up your phone software and settings for safekeeping.
 If your phone has problems after an update, you can restore it to its pre-update version and state.